pi314/iroiro/doc/warawara.tui.md

 If none of them perfectly matches, it tries to get enough bytes that are decodable in `encoding`.

+*   `timeout` specifies the waiting time if stdin is empty
+    -   If stdin keep being empty during timeout, `None` is returned

+`timeout` only applies to the first check, not in between every byte reads.

 ## Class `Key`

-A class representing a key.
+A class representing a key ("character".)

 `Key.seq` stores the byte sequence of the key.